-- Speak directly to him or her—not to a companion, even if that person is an interpreter—and speak in second, not third, person: "How
+- Speak directly to him or her—not to a companion, even if that person is an interpreter—and speak in second, not third, person: "How are you feeling today?"

-Maintain eye contact.
+- Maintain eye contact.

 - Speak slowly and simply in a normal tone of voice.
 People who have speech and language problems are not deaf.

-Give him or her adequate time to respond.
+- Give him or her adequate time to respond.

 - Focus on what the person is saying, not how he or she is saying it.

 - Don't fill in with a word or sentence unless you are asked.

 - Ask the person to rephrase or repeat something if you do not understand.

-Put the person—not the impairment—first.
+- Put the person—not the impairment—first.